 IHRDA, Equality Now and partners have been advocating for the ban to be lifted and have repeatedly engaged with state and non-state actors to end this gender discrimination.
 Unfortunately, the ban remains and the violation of girls rights to education continues unabated, hence the need to litigate on the issue at the West African regional court.

 This discriminatory policy came into effect in 2015 just before schools re-opened subsequent to the Ebola crisis.
 The girls are being wrongly punished on multiple levels by the government, which is both denying girls access to education and failing to bring to book the perpetrators of sexual violence.

-IHRDA Executive Director, Gate Sowe, believes successful litigation of this case will serve as a precedent for other countries with similar contexts.
+IHRDA Executive Director, Gaye Sowe, believes successful litigation of this case will serve as a precedent for other countries with similar contexts.

 “Today marks the beginning of the realization of rights for girls in Sierra Leone.
 The ECOWAS court is finally seized of the injustices suffered by girls in Sierra Leone.”
 Judy Gitau- Nkuranga, Equality Now.

 Addressing the press in Bo district, organizations working on advancing the rights of women and girls in Sierra Leone, reiterated the need for justice for girls, who are victims of sexual exploitation and rape.

 - Judy Kosgei, Advocacy and Media Officer, Equality Now, Africa email@example.com; +254 721 688812

 4 March 2019: Case was to be heard, but adjourned to 7 May 2019.